mesosphere/star/README.md

 retrieval.
 It exposes the cached results as a REST resource.
 In addition, resources can be added and removed via the REST API.

 The _star-collect_ program also has a web UI for visualizing cached probe status.

 <img src="examples/frontend/star-graph.png" width="450" />

+To load some sample data into the visualizer, simply add the `?example=true` query parameter to the URL when loading the index in your browser.

 ## Star Probe